-Langkawi’s mangroves are a signature part of the island.
+Langkawi’s mangroves at Kilim Geoforest Park are a signature part of the island.
 They are tall, lush and rich in wildlife and they are one of the three parks that contribute to the island’s UNESCO status as the 4th World Geopark.
 The other two parks are Machinchang Cambrian Geoforest Park and the Dayang Bunting Marble Geoforest park.
 The World Geopark Network is a UNESCO assisted network of parks with special geological interest currently made up of six geoparks in China, the United Kingdom, Japan, Germany, Canada and Malaysia.
 This world recognition is the pride of every local in Langkawi and a real motivation to keep it clean and safe from threats to its conservation.
 Because of their beauty and environmental interest, the mangroves and the ecoforest are no doubt, must do activities if you are visiting the duty-free island.

 It is this popularity which has attracted several tour companies to offer tours of all sorts and shapes, but Dev’s Adventure Tours is definitively the best and I say this after having observed how the other guides led their tours and how they interacted with nature and their guests.
 It is by no means the most affordable, but, as with everything in life, you get what you pay for and a few extra ringgit will make the difference between an average superficial experience and a memorable one, the difference between wandering the paths and getting the inside scoop on what’s around you.
 Dev’s guides are some of the most passionate I have ever met in my travels.

-The Kilim Karst Geoforest Park is made of three river estuaries that are interconnected and surrounded by beautiful green mangroves, caves of varying sizes and interest and ancient karst rock formations some of which have small beaches.
+The Kilim Geoforest Park is made of three river estuaries that are interconnected and surrounded by beautiful green mangroves, caves of varying sizes and interest and ancient karst rock formations some of which have small beaches.
 The park borders the Andaman Sea, a stretch of sea that is shared with Thailand’s famous Phuket and Phi Phi islands.
 The limestone rock formations here are millennia old.